 Gael Welstead (DHS Ambassador) will be joined by Dr Artun Özgüner and Jenna Allsopp in a conversation about the Design History Society’s social media activities and online presence.

-This session will be a great opportunity for students interested in design history to learn more about the society and get involved.
+This session will be a great opportunity for students interested in design history to learn more about the society and how to be involved in future activities.
 Expect a relaxed conversation.

 Dr Artun Özgüner has recently been awarded a PhD from the V&A / RCA History of Design programme.
 His research explores the official culture of commemorating and representing nation states as opposed to more individual practices of reminiscence through design materialities.
 Currently, he works as a lecturer in Contextual and Theoretical Studies at the University for the Creative Arts.